MariekePop/ATiCS_practical1/README.md

 The code was made in python 3.11 and the needed packages can be downloaded through the environment: ATiCS_P1.yml

-The used datasets are downloaded automatically when running the code (practical1.py and practical1_eval.py).
+The used datasets (SNLI https://nlp.stanford.edu/projects/snli/) are downloaded automatically when running the code (practical1.py and practical1_eval.py).

 **First install the environment ATiCS_P1.yml** [click here if error dataset](#Dataset-error)